 Tell me a little about yourself:

-I’m an Australian who has always been interested in different countries and cultures which has led me to live outside Sydney for the last ten years.
+I’m an Australian who has always been interested in different countries and cultures which has led me to live outside Sydney for over t ten years.
 I love meeting new people and hearing their stories.
 One of my favourite places I have lived is the Rocky Mountains in Canada.

 As much as I hate to admit it, I am a stereotypical yoga loving, spiritually minded, outdoors oriented vegan.
 I grew up on the beach in Australia and I love the mountains, so I use any excuse I can get to escape the city and ski, hike or swim with my loved ones.
 I’m also a bit of a bookworm.